mrange/benchmarksgame/src/mandelbrot/README.md

 Another, approach is to use the GPU but that is a topic for another post.

-.NET has limited support for SSE and no support for AVX which means I will use C++.
+.NET has limited support for SSE and no support for AVX which means I will use C++ for now but I will return to F# later if I learn some tricks that can be applied.

 ## Creating a reference mandelbrot set generator